Whenever someone wants to understand another individual’s motive for a statement or question, they may request further clarification.

 Asking for more information allows you to cool down and say something that is socially appropriate.

-Asking someone why they want to know is appropriate when the person asking the question clearly knows the answer already.
+Asking someone why they want to know is appropriate when the person asking the question knows the answer already.

-Their body language, tone or facial expression may let you know that they simply want to display passive aggressive behavior.
-For example, you may do a medical test and two minutes after receiving your result, someone walks up with a smirk on their face and asks if you’ve ever done that type of test.
+Their body language, tone, or facial expression may let you know that they simply want to display passive-aggressive behavior.
+For example, you may do a medical test, and two minutes after receiving your result, someone walks up with a smirk on their face and asks if you’ve ever done that type of test.

 The question may seem innocent but the timing and the person’s body language, indicate that you cannot approach it without further investigation.
-Calmly asking why they would want to know that puts them on the spot, since they’re not supposed to have access to confidential medical information.
+Calmly asking why they would want to know puts them on the spot, since they’re not supposed to have access to confidential medical information.

 Some questions are just designed to make you feel bad.
 The asker knows what they are doing and they’ve done it to others before.
-Asking them to explain their motives can put a stop to their passive aggressive behavior, at least with you.
+Asking them to explain their motives can put a stop to their passive-aggressive behavior, at least with you.

 These petty questions also fall in the category of sea lioning if they are asked repeatedly.
 They are a form of harassment and are geared towards provoking you or making you lose your cool.
 Asking someone about their motives makes it hard for them to keep up the appearance of innocence when they’re focused on provoking you.

 It’s important to be aware of all the things that are happening around you.
-If you’re in a public situation, for example at a press conference, you may find that people constantly ask the same question in order to make you lose your cool.
+If you’re in a public situation, for example at a press conference, you may find that people constantly ask the same question to make you lose your cool.

 When you maintain your stance and don’t cave, they’re less likely to keep using the same tactic to try to cause discomfort.